 The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions and hence, ECLs is a significant estimate.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customer's actual default in the future.
-The information about the ECLs on the Group's trade and other receivables and contract assets is disclosed in Note 17.
+The information about the ECLs on the Group's trade and other receivables and contract assets is disclosed in Note 17 and Note 4(c) respectively.

-The carrying amount of trade receivables and contract assets as at 30 April 2020 are \$5,076,000 (2019: \$11,991,000) and \$8,942,000 (2019: \$15,389,000) respectively.
+The carrying amount of trade receivables and contract assets as at 30 April 2021 are \$15,610,000 (2020: \$5,076,000) and \$13,193,000 (2020: \$8,942,000) respectively.